 For example, if you have a 3- to 5-year-old, labels with drawings might be more effective than labels with words.
-You also need to put things in places they can reach; a kindergartener, for example, is going to have trouble hanging clothes on a high shelf, so make organizing accessible.
-Just a few tips for how to organize a kid's room (even if it's a small bedroom) include:
+You also need to put things in places they can reach; a kindergartener, for example, might have trouble hanging clothes on a high shelf, so make organizing accessible.
+A few tips we love to help organize a kid's room (even if it's a small bedroom) include:

 One powerful thing about organizing first is that kids start with a clean slate.
 A dirty room can be overwhelming for a kid to clean since they think it will take forever to get done.
-However, you also don't want to go overboard with the organization either.
-A small child is going to struggle to separate out all their toys.
-Therefore, a toy car bin or a doll bin might be more worthwhile than an elaborate organization system.
+However, you also don't want to go overboard with the organization, either.
+A small child might struggle to separate out all their toys, so a toy car bin or a doll bin might be more worthwhile than an elaborate organization system.

 Give Kids Direction

-The hard part is done.
-Strange, right?
+Once you've helped your kid get their room organized, the hard part is done.
+Sounds strange, right?
 But it actually is.
 Now it's all about giving direction that will lead to setting down a routine for cleaning their room.
-Simple is always best when it comes to their cleaning routine.
-Break it down into small manageable steps to help kids stay on task.
+Simple is best when it comes to their cleaning routine.
+Break it down into small, manageable steps to help kids stay on task.

-When setting up a routine, it's always good to have a visual.
+When setting up a routine, it can be helpful to have a visual.
 You might want to use a chore chart, depending on their age.
-You can also provide them with a printable of the different steps for how to clean their room.
+You can also give them a printable of the different steps for how to clean their room.

 Step 1: Clear and Make Bed

-There is just something magical about walking into your child's room and seeing their bed made.
-Therefore, it's a great place to start.
+There's just something magical about walking into your child's room and seeing their bed made.
+Since this is a relatively small task that can help kids feel like they've accomplished a lot, it's a great place to start.